What?

 And what about water?
 I heard there might be ice…

 There is some evidence of ice in one or two locations, but no proof as yet.
+Recent studies of the Apollo rock samples suggest that, despite the extreme dryness of the surface, there may be native water in the lunar interior.
 Whether there is water as such to be found or not, we can produce oxygen in any quantity desired, and that is eight-ninths of the mass of water.
 Even if the hydrogen had to be imported, the logistical problem is much smaller, and in fact there is some hydrogen in the lunar soil (along with carbon and nitrogen, which are also needed for life).
 In any case, the human metabolism actually produces (from the hydrogen in food) more water than it consumes, and with recycling environmental systems the main difficulty tends to be dealing with accumulations of water, not shortages.

 Isn't there deadly radiation?